Cars Brands that start with B

 British Salmson Logo

-British automaker since 1934 – British Salmson, headquartered in Raynes Park, London, England, was an offshoot of the French engineering company Salmson.
-Car production was carried out until 1939.
-With the outbreak of World War II, the brand was reoriented towards military needs.
-But after the war, auto production was never continued.
-The company moved to Glasgow, Scotland, to become a printing equipment business.
-Among the famous cars of the brand, one can distinguish S4C, S4D model 1937, S6D.
+A British automobile manufacturer since 1934, British Salmson, headquartered in Raynes Park, London, England, was an offshoot of the French engineering company Salmson.
+Production of cars was carried out until 1939.
+With the outbreak of World War II, the brand was reoriented for military needs.
+However, after the war, the production of cars did not continue.
+The company moved to Glasgow (Scotland) and engaged in the production of printing equipment.
+Among the famous cars of the brand are the S4C, the S4D model of 1937, and the S6D.

 Briton